had0j/io_qp2_rule_eng/readme.md

 ## Garbage wait time

-When attacked garbage lines will wait in queue for a certain amount of time before entering a triggerable state, during this state placing pieces that don't clear lines causes garbage to enter through the board: transparent yellow → transparent red → opaque red (triggerable)
+When attacked garbage lines will wait in queue for a certain amount of time before entering a triggerable state, during this state placing pieces that don't clear lines causes garbage to enter through the board: translucent yellow → translucent red → opaque red (triggerable)
 Waiting time is decided by the floor or certain mods, for specific values see below:

 | Floor |  Regular (Non-Expert)   | 【Expert(+)】  |【Messier+/Volatile+/Double Hole+】| Other【Mod+】|